 Mifepristone Linepharma 200 mg tablet is supplied in Australia by:

-This leaflet was prepared on 8 May 2015.
+This leaflet was updated on 28 March 2017

 Copyright.
 All rights reserved.